muxi-ai/.github/profile/README.md

 ## Why this matters

-As agents take on more responsibility, they need the same things every other production system relies on – predictability, structure, durability, and clarity.
-The current ecosystem doesn’t give developers that.
-We’re working on an alternative.
+As agents take on more responsibility, they need what every production system relies on: predictability, structure, durability, and clarity.

+The current ecosystem forces developers to stitch together 12+ tools.
+We're building the alternative.

 ## What to expect

-Over the coming weeks we’ll begin sharing:
+Over the coming weeks we’ll share:

 - Research notes and architectural concepts
 - Early components and experiments